Jinnmail/jinnmailapp/readme.md

 vim .env
-set environmental variables similar to dev but with prod values and you don't need the ones used for testing. when setting google variables make sure the blacklist sheets has programmatic access setup and use the associated values. configure sendgrid inbound parse for both hosts
+set environmental variables similar to dev but with prod values and you don't need the ones used for testing. when setting google variables make sure the blacklist sheets has programmatic access setup and use the associated values. configure sendgrid inbound parse webhooks for both hosts
 hosts: jinnmail.com, reply.jinnmail.com
 url: https://<api>/api/v1/parser/inbound?sendgrid_webhook_api_string=<x>
 POST the raw, full MIME message